nomad/cola/README.md

 # A note on the crate's naming scheme

 cola's `package.name` is `cola-crdt`, while its `lib.name` is simply `cola`.
-This is because the package name has to be unique in order to be published to [crates.io], but unfortunately `cola` is already taken by a crate squatter.
+This is because the package name has to be unique to be published to [crates.io], but unfortunately `cola` is already taken by a crate squatter.

 What this means practically for you, the user of the library, is that you